KrishnaSaiTarun/StudentRecordManager/README.md

 And the navigation happens from this menu.

-Compilation and running: BAZEL ---> bazel run main:main
+Compilation and running: BAZEL ---> bazel run main:main (from the main folder in src)